 - Simple arrangement without leaving your home online or over the phone, so you can be present with your family instead of comparing traditional funeral homes

-All cremation providers should include transportation in their service package, along with giving you specific information on where and how they will deliver your loved one’s ashes to you after cremation.
+All cremation providers should include transportation in their service package, along with giving you specific information on where and how they will deliver your loved one’s ashes to you.

-Bare Cremation providers will typically deliver the ashes back to you immediately after cremation has occurred.
+Direct cremation providers will typically deliver the ashes back to you immediately after the cremation has occurred.
 This can be in the form of hand delivery, or via tracked and registered mail.
-In both cases, the upmost care is taken to ensure that you receive the cremated remains in a timely and secure manner.
+In both cases, the utmost care is taken to ensure that you receive the cremated remains in a timely and secure manner.
 In most instances, traditional funeral homes will have your loved one’s ashes delivered back to their funeral home for you to collect.
 In general, when working with a traditional funeral home, transportation fees tend to be higher.

-One important piece of information is that the cost of every funeral home service is different.
-Prices between homes vary, and depend on how elaborate a service you are looking for.
-Each additional feature (flowers, casket, celebrant etc.) will have extra fees which are unique to that home.
+The cost of every funeral home service is different.
+Prices between homes vary and depend on how elaborate a service you are looking for.
+Each additional feature (flowers, casket, celebrant etc.) will have extra fees, which are unique to that home.
 A service fee is also added, which can vary substantially between providers.
 A good source for general costs is www.gatherehere.com.au.
-Regardless of what type of memorial service you choose, the cost will be much lower starting at $999.
+Regardless of what type of memorial service you choose, the cost will be much lower – starting at $1099.

-Bare Cremation offers a more affordable alternative, with base prices from $999 depending on state.
-A good Bare Cremation provider will still ensure that both you and your loved one are treated with the utmost respect and given the high quality care you deserve.
+Bare Cremation offers a more affordable alternative, with base prices from $1099 depending on state and location.
+A good Bare Cremation provider will still ensure that both you and your loved one are treated with the utmost respect and given the high-quality care you deserve.

 Ultimately, this comes down to personal preference.

-If you are conscious of not spending too much on the cremation and ceremony, then Bare Cremation is the likely the best option for you.
-Also, if you’d prefer to wait and decide what memorial would be most fitting for your loved one, then a Bare Cremation is provides you the all the benefits of a funeral home led cremation, but without the time pressure to decide on a ceremony.
-Finally, more families are moving towards more personalised, nature based ceremonies.
+If you are conscious of not spending too much on the cremation and ceremony, then a bare cremation is likely the best option for you.
+Also, if you’d prefer to wait and decide what memorial would be most fitting for your loved one, then a Bare Cremation provides you the all the benefits of a funeral home-led cremation, but without the time pressure to decide on a ceremony.
+Finally, more families are moving towards more personalised, nature-based ceremonies.
 In this instance, a Bare Cremation is best.